-When we hear “salad,” we often think lettuce tossed with a few vegetables.
+When we hear “salad,” some people think lettuce tossed with a few vegetables.
 But salad can be so much more!
 In fact, it can easily become an inexpensive main meal with just a few additional ingredients.

-Greens - Look for dark, leafy lettuces like romaine, spinach or arugula.
+- Greens - Look for dark, leafy lettuces like romaine, spinach or arugula.
 If you have access to fresh herbs like basil, thyme, oregano or mint, they add zest and extra nutrients to your salad bowl.

-Fruits - Slice up fresh fruit that is in season or on sale – choose a rainbow of colors!
+- Fruits - Slice up fresh fruit that is in season or on sale – choose a rainbow of colors!
 If you are using fruit canned in juice or frozen, thoroughly drain and pat dry so your leafy greens don’t get soggy.
 Dried fruits without added sugars are another super salad ingredient.

-Extra Veggies - Raw vegetables like carrots, cucumbers, broccoli and cauliflower add great crunch and color.
+- Extra Veggies - Raw vegetables like carrots, cucumbers, broccoli and cauliflower add great crunch and color.
 Roasted veggies like beets, potatoes or squash add terrific flavor and a little bit of sweetness to any main meal salad.

 Easy vinaigrette recipe:Whisk together ¼ cup olive oil or canola oil, ¼ cup balsamic vinegar and 1/4 teaspoon ground mustard.
 Add a dash or two of black pepper and toss into a salad for four or more people.

-Article copyright © 2012 American Heart Association.
-This article is brought to you by the American Heart Association's Simple Cooking with Heart Program.
+Article copyright © 2015 American Heart Association.
+This recipe/article is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.